 Step 3 - Attaching the New Straight Section

 Measure the length of the long straight portion of the old downspout using the tape measure.
 Make sure the section is measured with the square shoe removed.
 Using the hack saw, cut the new straight portion to the size of the old one.
-Fit the new square shoe on the end of the new straight section of the downspout.
+Fit the new square shoe at the end of the new straight section of the downspout.
 Make sure the square shoe faces away from the house.
 Attach the new downspout to the elbow S curve with two gutter screws: one front and one back.

 Step 4- Clinchers

-Using the self drilling concrete screw, attach the clinchers to the side of the house in the exact places of the previous clinchers.
+Using the self-drilling concrete screw, attach the clinchers to the side of the house in the exact places of the previous clinchers.
 Use a gutter screw to attach each clincher to the gutter, holding it firmly to the house.